jreakin/ffe-investigation/ffe-investigation-site/docs/latest-updates/posts/email-deletion-article.md

 - **No Suspicious Links or Attachments**: The email included text urging staff to review a published report about the FFE investigation but did not contain hyperlinks, downloadable files, or prompts to enter credentials—common tactics in phishing attempts.
 - **Professional Tone and Context**: It addressed staff directly about a legitimate workplace issue (the FFE investigation), encouraged union engagement, and referenced known district dynamics (e.g., fear of retaliation), aligning with internal concerns rather than external deception.
 - **No Technical Red Flags**: Records show it was delivered via Mailchimp, a reputable email marketing platform, not a spoofed domain or unsecured server typical of malicious emails.

 Phishing emails typically aim to trick recipients into revealing sensitive information or installing malware, often through urgent language or fake credentials requests.
 This email, by contrast, sought to inform staff about documented discrepancies—hardly the intent of a cyberattack.

-Phishing emails typically aim to trick recipients into revealing sensitive information or installing malware, often through urgent language or fake credentials requests.
-This email, by contrast, sought to inform staff about documented discrepancies—hardly the intent of a cyberattack.

 ### Mailchimp’s Pre-Send Safeguards